12/6/07

 exactly is ATSC?

-the digital TV (DTV) that the FCC has chosen for terrestrial TV stations.
-ATSC employs MPEG-2, a data
+that defines the digital TV (DTV) that the FCC has chosen for terrestrial TV

-compression standard.
-MPEG-2 typically
+data compression standard.
+MPEG-2

-achieves a 50-to-1 reduction in data.
-It
+typically achieves a 50-to-1 reduction in data.

-since the previous frame.
+changed since the previous frame.

 Digital